Landstanda/Agents/docs/MODULE_TODO_LIST.md

   - Features: Recurring tasks, timezone handling

 ## Google Workspace Modules
+- [x] **GoogleDriveModule** (COMPLETED)
+  - What it does: Manages files and folders in Google Drive
+  - Why we need it: Core file storage and sharing functionality
+  - Features:
+    - File upload and download
+    - Folder creation and management
+    - File sharing and permissions
+    - File search and metadata
+    - Integration with Google Auth
+    - Comprehensive error handling

-- [ ] **GoogleDocsModule**
+- [x] **GoogleDocsModule** (COMPLETED)
   - What it does: Creates and edits Google Docs
   - Why we need it: Automated document creation and editing in Google Drive
+  - Features:
-  - Features: Document creation, formatting, sharing settings
+    - Document creation and retrieval

-- [ ] **GoogleSheetsModule**
+    - Text insertion and formatting
+    - Table creation and manipulation
+    - Header and footer management
+    - Style application
+    - Image insertion
+    - Comprehensive error handling

+- [x] **GoogleCalendarModule** (COMPLETED)
-  - What it does: Manages Google Sheets data
+  - What it does: Manages calendar events and schedules using Google Calendar API
-  - Why we need it: Automated spreadsheet management
+  - Why we need it: Core calendar management and scheduling functionality
-  - Features: Data entry, formula management, formatting
+  - Features:
+    - Event creation, updating, and deletion
+    - Calendar creation and management
+    - Meeting scheduling and availability checking
+    - Attendee management and notifications
+    - Event reminders and recurrence
+    - Integration with Google Auth
+    - Comprehensive error handling

 ## Office Document Modules
 - [ ] **SpreadsheetModule**